MercadoTrack/extension-local/README.md

 + **Feel free to open issues or send pull requests for improvements/suggestions/bugs.**

-Manual Installation:
+Manual Installation && Dev setup:

+*Prerequisites*: Git and Node LTS+
-1. Clone/download the project
+1. Clone the project
+2. Run `npm i` to install npm dependencies
-2. Run `npm run start` or `npm run build`
+2.1.
+Run `npm run start` or `npm run build` to bundle for develop or build for production respectively
 3. Go to [Chrome's extensions page](chrome://extensions/)
 4. Click on "Load unpacked extension..." button
 5. Select the dist folder